 Additionally, Homewood Theatre is going to actively promote productions at other theatres in town.
 We truly believe a rising tide lifts all boats when it comes to theatre.
 We would love to help get the word out about shows being produced at the local theatres, and possibly host some.
 Perhaps Homewood Theatre audiences would see a local performer and enjoy themselves so much they decide to catch this person’s next performance at another theatre.

 Homewood Theatre is just getting started.
 It’s first production was “A Night of Music” featuring Amy Johnson (fresh from her performance in Red Mountain Theatre Company’s The Little Mermaid), Dana Porter (still rocking from The Dane’s Bloody Bloody Andrew Jackson at Birmingham Festival Theatre), and Kyle Bass (after a summer of Damn Yankees at the Virginia Samford Theatre).

-The second production was “The Last Five Years”, written and composed by Jason Robert Brown.
-The production was directed by Clint Pridgen and starred Leah Luker, Chris Sams, and Elizabeth and Clint Pridgen.
-Next was “Walk The Walk” featuring Scott Thorne and friends.
+Following that was productions such as “The Last Five Years”, written and composed by Jason Robert Brown and starring Leah Luker, Chris Sams, and Elizabeth and Clint Pridgen.
+“Walk The Walk” featuring Scott Thorne and friends.
+The “Ugly Baby” improv comedy troupe.
 And the train just keeps on rolling.
-For ticket information or to see our next show, visit the links above.

 Homewood Theatre is excited… and a little apprehensive.
 We are starting slow, and we’re still in the “let’s gauge interest” stage.
 We consider you an official “Friend of Homewood Theatre”.
 We still need everything!
 We need permanent performance space, volunteers, benefactors, ticket-buyers, performers.
 If you would like to help as we get this theatre off the ground, please email firstname.lastname@example.org.